letterpad/letterpad/README.md

 There are few things that you should know before running letterpad in a production environment.

-- In the root folder, you will find a file `env.development.local`.
-Clone is file and rename it to `env.production.local`.
+- In the root folder, you will find a file `env.sample`.
+Clone is file and rename it to `.env`.
 The most important key is `SECRET_KEY`, set the value of this key to something different.
 This key is used to encrypt passwords, sessions and preview links.

 - Letterpad Admin runs on the url `/admin`.
 If you would like to run the admin dashboard in the root url, edit `next.config.js` and remove the basePath.
-Also open `env.production.local` and remove the `/admin` from all the urls.
+Also open `.env` and remove the `/admin` from all the urls.

 - Run the below commands.